-The slope of the tagger loss vs. event rate gives the value of group deadtime in seconds, as shown in Figs. 6 and 7, for group 4 on the left HRS and group 4 on the right HRS, respectively.
-These data are compared with results from the simulation.
+The slope of the tagger loss vs. event rate gives the value of group deadtime in seconds, as shown in Figs. 7 and 8.
 One can see that the deadtime for the wide path is approximately 100 ns as expected.
 The deadtime for the narrow path, on the other hand, is dominated by the input PMT signal width (typically 60-80 ns) instead of the 30-ns discriminator width.
-The simulated deadtime agree very well than data for both HRSs and for both wide and narrow paths.
+The simulated deadtime agree very well with data for both HRSs and for both wide and narrow paths.